Hilton Honors American Express Card review

 Since the Hilton Honors program is a transfer partner of American Express Membership Rewards, consider pairing this card with a premium travel credit card that lets you earn points in this program.
 After all, you can rack up American Express Membership Rewards points through regular spending and then transfer them to the Hilton Honors program whenever you’re ready.

 A good option right now is the American Express® Gold Card since it’s offering 60,000 Membership Rewards points after spending $4,000 within six months of account opening.
-You also earn 4X points at restaurants worldwide (including eligible delivery services like Uber Eats) and on up to $25,000 spent at U.S. supermarkets each year (then 1X points), as well as 3X points on flights booked directly with an airline or with American Express Travel and 1X points on other purchases.
+You also earn 4X points at restaurants (including eligible delivery services like Uber Eats) and on up to $25,000 spent at U.S. supermarkets each year (then 1X points), as well as 3X points on flights booked directly with an airline or with American Express Travel and 1X points on other purchases.
 There’s a $250 annual fee, but you’ll qualify for up to $120 dining credit for select eateries among other valuable ongoing benefits each year.

 Bankrate’s Take—Is the Hilton Honors American Express Card worth it?